zeospec/bangalore.python.org.in/content/december-meetup.rst

 6. We need a member roster.

-7. Decommission the @pyconindia twitter account and use @pythonindia for all notifications of user group meetups and everything else.
+7. Take appropriate steps to rename the @pyconindia twitter account and use @pythonindia for all notifications of user group meetups and everything else.